brandur/sorg/content/nanoglyphs-drafts/003-12-factors.md

 See you next week.

+[1] And physical escape key!
+And T-shaped arrow keys!
+Apple's been spoiling us recently with the reintroduction of 50 year old keyboard technology.

-[1] Starting at $6k and $5k for computer and monitor respectively, but for the bottom of the range configurations that no one is actually supposed to order, so expect to spend far more.
+[2] Starting at $6k and $5k for computer and monitor respectively, but for the bottom of the range configurations that no one is actually supposed to order, so expect to spend far more.